-The Welcome desk will operate from 7:30 a.m. to 5:00 p.m.
+The Welcome desk operates from 7:30 a.m. to 5:00 p.m.
 Across from the Welcome Desk is a gas fireplace with limestone hearth and terracotta face.
 The desk is positioned between the two main entrances to the building.

-Tammy McKnight P ’15, ’18 and Shannon Priddy P ’14, ’16, ’21 will be the initial point of contact for all visitors to the Discovery Center and serve as the building coordinators.
-They will coordinate all scheduling of the building’s many meeting and conference rooms, study spaces, rooftop terrace and the studio theater.
-In addition, they will ensure that the building is maintained to the highest standard of appearance and function.
+Tammy McKnight P ’15, ’18 and Shannon Priddy P ’14, ’16, ’21 are the initial point of contact for all visitors to the Discovery Center and serve as the building coordinators.
+They coordinate all scheduling of the building’s many meeting and conference rooms, study spaces, rooftop terrace and the studio theater.
+In addition, they ensure that the building is maintained to the highest standard of appearance and function.

 Given by The David and June Trone Foundation

-The Grand Lobby will serve as an informal hub for student and staff gathering.
+The Grand Lobby serves as an informal hub for student and staff gathering.

 Given by Diana Davis Spencer, Abby Spencer Moffat & The Diana Davis Spencer Foundation

 This gracious space includes the 1930 Grille and the Patio outside.
-It will be open from 7:30 a.m. to 5:00 p.m., managed by Doan Duong who has worked at Bullis for more than 30 years (formerly managing the Dining Hall).
-Students will be able to purchase items such as coffee, smoothies, bottled drinks, salads and sandwiches, gelato and more.
-They will be able to charge items to their student account, or pay with cash or credit card.
+It is open from 7:30 a.m. to 5:00 p.m., managed by Doan Duong who has worked at Bullis for more than 30 years (formerly managing the Dining Hall).
+Students are able to purchase items such as coffee, smoothies, bottled drinks, salads and sandwiches, gelato and more.
+They can charge items to their student account, or pay with cash or credit card.
 Seating in the Grille is available both inside and outside on the adjacent Patio.

-Behind the café is a full catering kitchen to provide prep and storage space for events.
+Behind the café is a full catering kitchen that provides prep and storage space for events.
 It is furnished with a grill, stove, oven, ice machine, walk-in cooler and freezer.
-Food science courses will also utilize this space.
+Food science courses also utilize this space.

 Given by The Leder Family Philanthropic Fund and Patio, Given by The Carlynn and Lawrence Silverman Family Foundation Inc.